Capture

 Why Capture Leads the Category

 Capture generates a unique QR code per event.
 Display it on signage, table cards, or screens.
-Guests scan with their phone camera, enter a display name, and start uploading — the entire process takes under 10 seconds.
+Guests scan with their phone camera, enter a display name, and start uploading — most guests complete their first upload before they've finished reading the table card.

 Photos are stored in original resolution with no compression.
 The host can download the complete collection with a single click — ready for printing, social media, or archiving.